 Often our club hosts other teams from our local league and vice versa.
 The groups usually turn up in team colours and their bowls, which are weighted so they move with a bias, are marked with coloured team stickers.
 My own bowls are quite small compared to some of the those the gents use, so I am disadvantaged sometimes as mine tend to rebound off the bigger ones.
 Conversely, I can sometimes use their smaller size to 'trickle' through to the small, heavy cott (or jack) via narrow gaps!

-All teams observe the formalities of a friendly handshake at the beginning and end of each practice game or competition match and we generally have a good experience though some, it but be said, take the game a lot more seriously than others.
+All teams observe the formalities of a friendly handshake at the beginning and end of each practice game or competition match, and we generally have a good experience though some, it may be said, take the game a lot more seriously than others.

 It's a pity more young people don't play either long or short mat bowls.
 One or two are now coming through and I must say jazzier clothing and the newer coloured bowls are a step in the right enticing direction.
 They're proving very popular and lend bright touches to the rinks.
 Our team shirts too have brightened up.
 We are now kitted out in white with orange and black trim.
 Very snazzy!

 Our small club usually languishes somewhere in the middle of the league tables but this season, dressed to kill, we're determined to be promoted.
 We shall see...